aiplanethub/introduction-to-powerbi/visualize-data/1981-Visuals in Power BI.md

 * Bubble Charts

 A bubble graph is used to visualize data set with three dimensions.
-It is quite similar to the Scatter chart, however, the scatter chart has two value axes – one numerical data long horizontal axis and one along the vertical axis, showing the relationship between the two numerical values.
+It is quite similar to the Scatter chart, however, the scatter chart has two value axes – **one numerical data long horizontal axis** and **one along the vertical axis**, showing the relationship between the two numerical values.
 ![image.png](https://dphi-live.s3.amazonaws.com/media_uploads/image_d5fb6c2cfbab47c78bf85562b92bd5d8.png)

 * KPIs